 On we went until we came to the bit of vertical rock surface in the photo below.
 “Move along.
 Nuthin’ to see!”
 Well, there were a few splashes of hematite, including a J figure and a series of vertical lines.
 We had been to Fairy Point before, so we knew there was more in store for us, although, to be honest, the only panel of images we could remember was the most obvious one, the one with the animals and the circle with a smile in it.

 The Mishipeshu and Caribou Panel:

 And there it was!
-In the early 1980s heading down the Missinaibi had been an annual thing and each time we passed this rock face.
-Once Max even took out his Nikon EM and snapped a photo; the other times we were just keen to get down to the river itself for the thrills and spills of the rapids.
-Now we had lots of time and thanks to the light wind the water was relatively calm.
+In the early 1980s heading down the Missinaibi had been an annual thing, and each time we passed this rock face.
+Once Max even took out his Nikon EM and snapped a photo; the other times, we were keen to get down to the river itself for the thrills and spills of the rapids.
+Now we had lots of time, and the water was relatively calm thanks to the light wind.

 Dewdney labelled this pictograph panel Face IX; his book includes a sketch – see below – of most of the images.

 Not included in the Dewdney sketch is the row of nine tally marks on the right side of the panel next to the caribou; also missing is the small bear image located below the inverted Y (or whatever it is).
 Given the rudimentary skills of the “painter(s)” and the assumed presence of Mishipeshu, the inverted Y as the horned serpent would seem not to be totally far-fetched!